tripleo1/awesome/README.md

 - [HeyPuter/puter](https://github.com/HeyPuter/puter) - 🌐 The Internet OS!
 - [IBM/guide-conveyor-simulator](https://github.com/IBM/guide-conveyor-simulator) - # WARNING: This repository is no longer maintained :warning:  This content is no longer being updated or maintained.
 The content is provided “as is.”
 Given the rapid evolution of technology, some content, steps, or illustrations may have changed.
 - [Kristories/awesome-guidelines](https://github.com/Kristories/awesome-guidelines) - A curated list of high quality coding style conventions and standards.
+- [LonelessCodes/trixiebot](https://github.com/LonelessCodes/trixiebot) - Multipurpose Discord Bot for Horses and Hoomans.
 - [MineDojo/Voyager](https://github.com/MineDojo/Voyager) - An Open-Ended Embodied Agent with Large Language Models
 - [Moon-0xff/gnome-mpris-label](https://github.com/Moon-0xff/gnome-mpris-label) - A music related GNOME extension.
 - [Overhear8805/redlib-redirect](https://github.com/Overhear8805/redlib-redirect) - Redirect reddit.com to a libre alternatives
 - [RAJAGOPALAN-GANGADHARAN/JS-OS](https://github.com/RAJAGOPALAN-GANGADHARAN/JS-OS) - An Unified Operating System on the web
+- [ShivaBhattacharjee/AnimeTrix](https://github.com/ShivaBhattacharjee/AnimeTrix) -  Animetrix is a project that utilizes the Anilist platform to obtain information on various anime titles, and it combines this data with the Gogoanime API to provide ad-free streaming of anime content.
 - [StephenPCG/extend-left-box](https://github.com/StephenPCG/extend-left-box) - Extend _leftBox of gnome-shell top bar
 - [Swatinem/diff](https://github.com/Swatinem/diff) - implementation of myers diff algorithm
 - [WardCunningham/remodeling](https://github.com/WardCunningham/remodeling) - The original wiki rewritten as a single page application